shahab-7-main/Coffe-Shop-analysis-SQL-/README.md

 - CSV datasets

 ## 🗂️ Files in This Repository
- - `queries.sql`  Contains all SQL queries (Q1–Q10) used for analysis
+ - `sql-scripts.sql`  Contains all SQL queries (Q1–Q10) used for analysis
  - `\Dataset1` Contains the dataset
  - `Dashboard.png` Contains screenshot of a simple power BI dashboard made by importing the data from postgreSQL